matt-harvey/swx/README.rst

 ``swx`` is a command line application for keeping track of the amount of time you spend on different activities.

-The name "swx" stands for "stopwatch extended".
+The name "swx" stands for "stopwatch extended", reflecting that it works essentially like a stopwatch that has been extended with various additional features to support fine-grained recording and reporting on activities conducted over a period time.

 Usage
 =====